MeixianWang2/MeixianWang2.github.io/_pages/about.md

 Her research lies at the intersection of intelligent systems, digital platforms, and behavioral economics, with a particular focus on prosocial behavior and AI-human interaction in consumer-facing environments.
 She explores how technologies like hyper-realistic AI agents and platform-integrated donation tools reshape user engagement, trust, and monetization on digital platforms.

 Using a combination of large-scale field experiments, quasi-experimental designs, and econometric analysis, Mei investigates the psychological and economic consequences of human-AI collaboration in digital commerce and the creator economy.
 She has taught and assisted in courses on data and web analytics and is committed to inclusive, student-centered pedagogy.
-Mei is currently on the 2025–2026 academic job market and aims for a tenure-track assistant professor position.

 Dissertation:
 ======